 If you are feeling 100% keen on learning something different, this is the time now.
 I lost count on how many courses and learning tools are available now for free.
 It’s known that online learning is the new normal, so let’s make the most of it.
 Keep your brain active even if it means doing a jigsaw puzzle.

-It’s an excellent time to start learning a new language.
+It’s an excellent time to start learning a new language or study a subject of your choice.
+You can find teachers from all over the country at Tutor House.
 I have been studying Japanese for quite a while now and I can totally guarantee that studying remotely is much easier than you make think.

 I’m using LearningLanguages24 to study not only Japanese but other languages such as Chinese and French.

 The platform offers several courses on 79 different languages to learn at your own pace.
 Whether you need to study for business purpose or just for travelling needs, it has been a perfect tool for my weekly studies.

 All courses include lifetime access.
 They can also pass all of their courses on to their family and /or friends as rewarding gifts, at any time in the future.

 By the way, do you want to learn 2 languages for the price of 1?
 If you want to join LearnLanguages24 you just need to purchase a course now and receive another language of your choice for free.

 After purchasing the course of your choice, send an email to email@example.com mentioning Simone – from Midlands Traveller and the second language of your choice to have your free course guaranteed.

 You can also get other skills from different websites such as Udemy and even YouTube tutorials can be helpful.

-Even after nearly three months since we have started the lockdown, it’s still a bit difficult to keep our mind busy all the time or relax without feeling guilty about our procrastination.
+Even after nearly three months since we have started the lockdown, it’s still a bit difficult to keep our minds busy all the time or relax without feeling guilty about our procrastination.

 Remember that the most important now is respecting your limits and the fact that everything is different now.
 This is not normal.
 And it’s okay to feel confused now and then.